Kyllian-Schwedt/SideralPlus/README.md

 ## Why this design?
-For this design I am inspired by Disney+ (old version of the app beacause for me its better than the new one) :
+For this design I am inspired by Disney+ (old version of the app because for me its better than the new one) :
 Picture used from [reddit](https://www.reddit.com/r/DisneyPlus/comments/uphzrh/disney_new_user_interface_coming_around_march//)
 ![Disney+](readmeData/img.png)
 ![Disney+](readmeData/img-m.png)

+made using Tailwind CSS, fontawesome, The Movie DB API, Youtube API (angular module for the videos)

 ## The content of the app
 there is 3 main pages: (in the folder `src/app/pages`)